charbelsako/pacman/README.md

 ## Possible updates

 I really wish to add NeuroEvolution to this project.
+(WIP)

 I have the basic setup done (in my head).